Beginning to Look a lot Like Christmas

 The tiles clash, the brickwork is done in a strange pattern, and there’s a random letter H on the front for the last name of the original owners.
 Let’s not even get into the inside of the fireplace.
 Right now it’s non-functional with a board propping up some sort of method the original owners used to close off the chimney.
 We’ve been too terrified to pull it out and we fully expect some animals may be living in there.
 Either that or we really do have a ghost.
 More cleaning will have to be done inside as well.

 Here’s a closer look at some of the problems.
 The old toekick around the fireplace stopped the floors from being finished underneath it so we’ll need to address that.
-Our tiles are not even close to our taste and don’t look good in the house.
-The groutline is 3/4″ minimum and almost an inch thick between the tile and the brick of the fireplace.
-We have our work cut out for us.
+Our current tiles don’t quite look as we’d like.
+We plan to get tile flooring work done as soon as we get a chance to fully realize our final vision of the room.
+Right now the groutline is 3/4″ minimum and almost an inch thick between the tile and the brick of the fireplace, so it will probably be a bit more complex than their usual flooring work, but it’s doable.

 As far as trim goes, I find myself drawn to the looks of Sarah of Thrifty Decor Chick’s fireplace